-The IRC recommends revising current qualifications so that they share a set of foundational units, and to allow specialised streaming for current and future services.
+The IRC recommends revising these current qualifications so that they share a set of foundational units and allow specialised streaming for current and future services (with due consideration given to existing elective options within each qualification).
 While some streams will be established during the project, other streams may be developed in the future as new services and skills emerge (these may initially be developed as skill sets and later incorporated into existing qualifications).